qdrant/landing_page/qdrant-landing/content/documentation/embeddings/premai.md

 ### Searching for documents from a query in a collection

-Once our collection is indexed with all our documents, we are now ready to query it and search documents which are semantically similar to the query.
-Here’s how we do this.

 ```python
 query = "what is the extension of python document"